 It had come to a point that other patients would come asking if he was at the same clinic as them, instead of asking if their doctor was in or on time.

 The disease was unrelenting

 The disease was now, however, unrelenting.
-He was gradually starting to lose weight and exhibit signs of malnourishment – temporal wasting with hardening of skin texture, and above all, his eyes were beginning to lose that radiance that formed a large part of his magnetism.
+He was gradually starting to lose weight and exhibit signs of malnourishment.
+He developed temporal wasting with hardening of skin texture, and above all, his eyes were beginning to lose that radiance that formed a large part of his magnetism.

 He still did not display any sign of despondency.
 Having being cognizant of the paucity of time he had left, he had already made provisions for his childhood friend Ian, another astute cattle farmer, to assume care of his farm.
-Having amassed significant savings, he set up a trust that would look after the refugees and the homeless, that he had been tirelessly tending to.
+Having amassed significant savings, he set up a trust that would look after the refugees and the homeless that he had been tirelessly tending to.

 In a phlegmatic manner, he remarked, “It is better than I expected.
 I have an idea of when the time is going to come and I know that I am not going to suffer.”

 “There’s a lot more pain to come if I let this go on.
-I don’t want those, who seek strength from me, to see me suffer.
+I don’t want those who seek strength from me to see me suffer.
 It’s alright, it’s time you go on and look after them younger folks,”

 Our patients end up redeeming us

 Selfless beings who exemplify the act of giving without any incentive and show the community that embracing the ones in need ends up making us indomitable.

-The church, where Andy was baptized, a baroque basilica set against a lush landscape, was also the venue of the funeral.
+The church where Andy was baptized, a baroque basilica set against a lush landscape, was also the venue of the funeral.
 Light pierced the multi-colored clerestory rendering a kaleidoscopic effect.
 Ian stood at the altar and recited Andy’s favorite poet, Dylan Thomas: